-Customs inspectors work with many different law agencies including the FBI, the Drug Enforcement Administration.
+Customs inspectors work with many different law agencies including the FBI, and the Drug Enforcement Administration.
 When inspecting cargo, a customs inspector may work with freight companies and other types of agencies to verify the cargo contents before allowing them into the country.
-The inspector is responsible for inspecting all of the cargo, viewing the documentation of the cargo, and clearing the cargo for release.
-The inspector is also responsible for finding potentially hazardous materials or unlawful contents in the cargo to prevent them from being brought illegally into the country.
+The inspector is responsible for inspecting all of the cargo, viewing the documentation, and clearing it for release.
+The inspector is also responsible for finding potentially hazardous materials or unlawful contents within the cargo, and to prevent anything from being brought illegally into the country.

 All countries have their own form of customs inspectors and they all vary slightly in their responsibilities.
-Many countries require their customs inspectors to be armed to prevent threats that can try to invade the country.
-It is important to understand a country's laws on customs inspectors so that one knows what to expect in this field.
+Many countries require their customs inspectors to be armed to prevent threats that may try to invade the country.

 Customs inspectors mainly work at airports, seaports, border crossings, and outposts.
 They may work indoors or outdoors, depending on where they are stationed.
 In airports, they work closely with the baggage claims and passenger registration departments.
 At seaports and outposts, the inspectors may spend a considerable time outside as they inspect cargo ships and planes coming in and out of the country.
 This outside work will expose them to many different weather conditions and temperatures.

 Most customs inspectors do not have offices and are on their feet throughout the day.
 They also move around a lot while investigating travellers, luggage, and cargo.
 When drugs and weapons are involved, the customs inspector can at times be in the midst of a dangerous situation.
 Training comes into play at these times, preparing the inspector to handle various types of situations.